spyophobia/shadowsocks-gtk-rs/res/QnA.md

 ```sh
 ssgtkctl --help
 ```
- - Underneath the hood, the `runtime-api` feature starts a listener on a Unix socket, to which you can send commands in [JSON5](https://json5.org/).
+ - Underneath the hood, `ssgtk` built with the `runtime-api` feature starts a listener on a Unix socket, to which you can send commands in [JSON5](https://json5.org/).
      The `ssgtkctl` binary is merely a delegate to simplify the sending of said command.
  - If you wish to interface with the Unix socket directly, you can take a look at some example commands by running: